jobovy/apogee/README.rst

 The *allStar* read function also has an option *rmdups=True* (default:
-False) that removes a small number of duplicates in the allStar file (these are mainly commissioning stars re-observed during the main surveys and a few stars in overlapping fields).
+False) that removes a small number of duplicates in the allStar file (these are mainly commissioning stars re-observed during the main survey and a few stars in overlapping fields).
 The first time this option is used the read function may take about 10 minutes to remove all duplicates, but the duplicate-free file is then cached for re-use.
 Use as